 Cooking the Oatmeal

-- In a pot, add in the milk and water and set the stove to high heat
+- In a pot, add in 1 cup milk and 2 cups water and set the stove to high heat

 - (Optional, but highly recommended) While you are waiting for the water/milk to come to a boil, toast the steel cut oats on medium low heat on a dry frying pan.
 Make sure you are constantly stirring or shaking the pan so that it doesn't burn.
 Toast it until it is golden brown (approximately 3-4 minutes)